12 Top Music Festivals & Events in Romania for Everyone

 Summer Well festival is known for offering special shows and experiences by blending technology, art and good music.

 The festival takes place near Bucharest, Romania’s capital, on Domeniul Stirbey usually around mid-August.
-Besides the music concerts, this festival aims to place itself in the spotlight of modern Romanian cultural life with various decorative arts workshops, augmented reality studios and alternative or futuristic expression of arts.
+Besides the music concerts, this festival aims to place itself in the spotlight of modern Romanian cultural life with various decorative arts workshops, augmented reality studios, and alternative or futuristic expressions of art.

 The total pass ticket is around €116 for all three days.
 What makes Summer Well one of the best music festivals in Romania is its burlesque location and alternative artists.